 Death and Resurrection, the death of the sun at sea and the resurrection the next day, like the resurrection of the pilgrim in the day to day of his walk

-Fisterra was once "the end of the world and the known land«, A secluded corner that everyone longed to reach to contemplate the sunset and lose their sight in the distance of the ocean.
+Fisterra was in the past «the end of the world and the known land«, A secluded corner that everyone longed to reach to watch the sunset and lose sight of the remote ocean.

 If you do not do the Camino de Santiago on foot from Santiago de Compostela, you can take as a base Santiago de Compostela, and hire an organized day trip through Finisterre, Muxia and Costa da Morte.
 Such a pleasure for the senses.